johnperry-math/AoC2018/README.md

 ...and that _still_ didn't help.
-Pretty much every solution given used mathematics I've never heard of, or else am very unfamiliar with.
+Pretty much every solution given used mathematics I've never heard of, or else am very rusty on.
+(More on that below.)

-## :scream: :scream:
+<span style="font-size: 4ex;">:scream:</span>

-Worse, I noticed a lot of comments on most solutions saying _they didn't work_.
+Worse, most solutions had comments saying _they didn't work_ with all inputs.

-# :scream: :scream: :scream:
+<span style="font-size: 8ex;">:scream: :scream: :scream:</span>

-So I gave up and implemented in Ada the [Scott Seligman's solution](https://www.reddit.com/r/adventofcode/comments/a8s17l/2018_day_23_solutions/ecddus1/), the only one whose explanation both made _general_ sense and seemed to work for others, especially after he updated it to account for edge cases that people pointed out to him.
+So I gave up and implemented in Ada [Scott Seligman's solution](https://www.reddit.com/r/adventofcode/comments/a8s17l/2018_day_23_solutions/ecddus1/), the only one whose explanation both made _general_ sense and seemed to work for others, especially after he updated it to account for edge cases that people pointed out to him.
-In addition to commenting it _very_ thoroughly to help me make sense of it, I changed the implementation slightly after noticiing several suboptimal operations that may be relics from various revisions.
+In addition to commenting it _very_ thoroughly to help me make sense of it, I changed the implementation slightly after noticing several suboptimal operations that may be relics from various revisions.
-I did verify that it works.
+I did verify that it still works with my input.

-I'm still don't understand _every_ detail of how it works, nor am I even confident it works on every possible input;
+I still don't understand _every_ detail of how it works, nor am I even confident it works on every possible input;
-at one point he notes a fudge factor that is load-bearing and, I suspect, is tuned to the sorts of inputs the contest is providing.
+at one point he notes a load-bearing fudge factor that I suspect is accidentally tuned to the sorts of inputs the contest provided.
 I hope I'm wrong, because otherwise it's a beautiful solution.

 While I understood several solutions indicated by others,